Paul A. D. de Maine

 Paul Alexander Desmond de Maine (October 11, 1924 – May 13, 1999) was a leading figure in the early development of computer-based automatic indexing and information retrieval and one of the founders of academic computer science in the 1960s.

 Early life and education

 He was born in South Africa and took his B.Sc. in chemistry and mathematics from the University of Witwatersrand in 1948.
 De Maine emigrated to England in 1949.
 He later moved to Canada where he completed his Ph.D. in physical chemistry at the University of British Columbia.
 He finally moved to the United States in 1957 and served as professor at the University of Mississippi from 1960 to 1963.
 In 1982 he settled in Auburn.

 Career

-During his career he worked in the United States for the National Bureau of Standards, the Ballistic Missile Defense Advanced Technology Center, and on the campuses of SUNY Albany, University of Mississippi, University of Illinois, UC Santa Barbara, The Pennsylvania State University and Auburn University.
+During his career he worked in the United States for the National Bureau of Standards, the Ballistic Missile Defense Advanced Technology Center, and on the campuses of University of Mississippi and Auburn University.
 He also served on the publication committee of the magazine Computer while at Pennsylvania State University.